zouantchaw/orm-update-lab-onl01-seng-ft-032320/README.md

 ### The `.create` Method

-This method creates a student with two attributes, `name` and `grade`.
+This method creates a student with two attributes, name and grade, and saves it into the students table.

 ### The `.new_from_db` Method